Close Menu

 THE LAWYERS & STAFF AT OUR LAW FIRM

 Your ability to receive Medicaid and Medicare depends upon whether you win your benefits.
 In order to fight SSA’s denials, you need a lawyer.
 Hire us.
 Dianna Cannon has been helping clients win SSDI cases for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience.
-Together, we have won over 20,000 SSD and SSI hearings.
+Together, we have won over 20,000 SSDI and SSI hearings.
 You can trust us.
-We will do everything we can to win your SSD and SSI benefits.
+We will do everything we can to win your SSDI and SSI benefits.

 WE HAVE THE EXPERIENCE YOU NEED TO WIN BENEFITS

 Our law firm is one of the best SSD law firms in the country.
-We are listed as one of the best Social Security law firms in Las Vegas, Nevada.
-Our lawyers are also members of the National Organization of Social Security Claimant’s Representatives.
+We are one of the best Social Security law firms in Las Vegas, Nevada.
+Also, we are the best SSD law firm in Utah.
 Learn about Utah SSD benefits.

-Nevada SSDI Information can also be found on this website.
+Nevada SSDI Information is also available for you.
 We also represent clients in Idaho.
-Learn about Idaho benefits.
+You can learn about Idaho SSD benefits.
 Find out about Colorado SSD benefits.
-Likewise, California SSDI and SSI information is also on our website.
+Likewise, California SSDI and SSI information is also available.

 Over the last 30 years, we have won thousands of SSDI and SSI cases.
 Additionally, we have won over $100 million in SSD benefits. for our clients.
 Over time, it has become more difficult to win Social Security cases.
 Also, the SSA medical rules are harder to meet.
 This applies to diabetes, as you can see by the SSA being willing to simply get rid of the listing.
 The baby boomer generation is aging and many of them have DM.
 The SSA found the growing cost of paying benefits to those with this illness to be too high.